Telugu Christians: Wesleyan Methodist missions

-William Burgess stayed with his family in a dak bungalow as there was no house ready for accommodation.
-He had no church to receive him.
+William S. Burgess stayed with his family in a dak bungalow as there was no house ready for accommodation.
+There were no churches to receive him.
 He began his work first with British soldiers.
 He was assisted in his work by his Indian counterpart Mr. Joseph Cornelius.
-The first baptism was administrated by Burgess on 25 January 1880.
+The first baptism was administered by Burgess on 25 January 1880.
 His first convert was Andrew, son of Chakkariah, who is one of the forerunners of many Christians in the Medak Diocese.
 Burgess rode on horse-back, much like John Wesley, preaching in the Telangana regions.
 As the Telugu congregation was growing a church was constructed in the Sultan Bazaar area in 1910.
 Later in 1927 a foundation stone was laid to construct a large church in Ramkote which is the existing Wesley Church, Ramkote which was dedicated by Rev. Charles Walker Posnett in 1931.

 The Madras Synod sent Rev. Benjamin P. Wesley to help the Burgesses.
 He came from Cuddapah and was a well-educated man.
 Benjamin P. Wesley was ordained as a Wesleyan Minister in 1882.
 Rev. Benjamin P. Wesley along with Mrs. Burgess set about establishing educational institutions in and around Hyderabad and Secunderabad.
 In 1882, Burgess bought some shops which he used to set up side rooms for a school.
 Another missionary Rev. Benjamin Pratt also arrived in 1880.
 These trio Burgess, Pratt and Benjamin Wesley used to travel on cart, and bullock bandies to preach in the surrounding areas.
-They often had adventures with wild beasts.
 Pratt surveyed Karimnagar area, following which he established the Wesleyan headquarters there.
 This laid the foundations of the current Karimnagar diocese of the Church of South India.
-During those days the district headquarters was Ellagandala, which was eight miles away from Karimnagar.
-Around the same time, Benjamin Wesley made Siddipet his headquarters, laying the foundations for the diocese of Medak, where later the great cathedral at Medak was built.
-The regions of Hyderabad and Secunderabad were ministered by the Burgesses."
+During those days the district headquarters was located near Ellagandala, which was eight miles away from Karimnagar.
+Around the same time, Benjamin Wesley made Siddipet his headquarters, laying the foundations for the diocese of Medak, where later the cathedral at Medak was built.
+The regions of Hyderabad and Secunderabad were ministered by the Burgesses.